-Assume $r \not \rightsquigarrow q$.
-We consider the colors of the states at the time (q, r) is explored, and show that all the states of R are black.
-We proceed by contradiction.
-Assume some state of R is not black.
+Assume every state of R is black.
 Not all states of R are white because r has already been discovered, and so at least one state $s \in R$ is grey.
 Since grey states form a path ending at the state whose output transitions are being currently explored, the grey path contains s and ends at q.
-So $s \rightsquigarrow q$, and, since s and r belong to r, we have $r \rightsquigarrow q$, contradicting the hypothesis.
+So $s \sim q$, and, since s and r belong to R, we have $r \sim q$.

-By Lemma 13.12, checking if $r \sim q$ holds amounts to checking if all states of R are black or not.
+By Lemma 13.12, checking if $r \rightsquigarrow q$ holds amounts to checking if all states of R are black or not.
 This can be done as follows: we maintain a set V of actiVe states, where a state is active if its scc has not yet been completely explored, i.e., if some state of the scc is not black.
-Then, checking $r \sim q$ reduces to checking whether r is active.
+Then, checking $r \rightsquigarrow q$ reduces to checking whether r is active.
 The set V can be maintained by adding a state to it whenever it is discovered, and removing all the states of a scc right after the last of them is blackened.
 The next lemma shows that the last of them is always the root: